 - Applications are accepted beginning in August prior to the January 15 deadline, and applicants are notified of acceptance to the program early in April.
 No applicant can be guaranteed admission before this time.

 Prospective Enlisted Commissioning Program applicants generally need to know much earlier than April if they are competitive for our BSN program.
 While we cannot guarantee admission to the program before then, we are happy to look at qualifications of an enlisted commissioning program participant and write a letter saying whether or not the individual meets the criteria for admissions.
 In order to have your qualifications reviewed and to receive a letter from the University of Washington School of Nursing, you should do the following:

 - Carefully read the posted BSN degree program information and to listen to the online BSN information session.

-Academic Services, School of Nursing
+Student and Academic Services, School of Nursing

 University of Washington, Box 357260

 Please make it clear that you are a prospective Enlisted Commissioning Program applicant, and indicate your deadline to receive a letter from us.
 If you feel unable to determine whether or not our program would meet your commissioning program's criteria, please show our above policy to the director of your commissioning program.
 If you have any questions, please email us at firstname.lastname@example.org or call us at (206) 543-8736 or 1 (800) 759-NURS.